 Some claim it is the reclaiming of lost territory, a battle gone wrong, to avenge their death.
 And considering the Hawaiian history, they might consider the battle still ongoing.
 They are the proud Hawaiian warriors, bound to protect their ali’i in life, and the afterlife.
 They are also said to be spirits, either going somewhere or welcoming new warriors to their beating band.

-Although some accounts have been reported during the day, most is marching through the night.
+Although some accounts of the Night Marchers of Hawaiian legend have been reported during the day, most is marching through the night.
 They are recognized with their torches held high and chanting the same olis over and over again.
 Perhaps they at first glance just looks like a group of living human beings are doing a traditional march, but when one looks more closely, one can see their feet are a couple of inches above ground.
 Local accounts tell that the only remains that they ever marched there, is the mysterious footprints in the soil or sand just after passing.

 The Night Marches has been documented by white settlers as far back in 1883 by Captain Cook’s arrival on the islands.
 Hawaiian language was only a spoken one, so this is one of the first written account.
 But of course, the marches have been going on, long before any white settler put their foot on the islands.
 And the stories the locals know about, is the ones that have been passed down for generations.
 The reports from Captain Cook though, tells of a mighty phantom army, led by spirit of King Kamehameha, marching angrily over the Big Island of Hawaii.
 In these account, the night marchers were written down as ‘oi’o.